 Proudly sponsored by:

-The information gathered by the expedition will be used in a number of different studies being undertaken by scientists in the UK and beyond, investigating airborne microplastics, heavy metal pollution, black carbon, arctic clouds, albedo and snow depth as well as psychology in extreme environments.
+Working with key scientific collaborators, the expedition is gathering data that will be made freely available to researchers using open access datasets, as well as being used in a number of studies to further understanding of the Arctic and the changes being observed.
+These studies are being undertaken by institutions in the UK, the US and beyond, and include investigations of airborne microplastics, heavy metal pollution, black carbon, arctic clouds, albedo and snow depth as well as psychology in extreme environments.

 I, along with everyone at The White Feather Foundation, am proud to support this truly historic mission to help us understand the impacts of climate change.